jonidelv/FFmpeg-GUI/README.md

 ## Packaging

-To package apps for the local platform:
+To package apps for the local platform (generate the installer):

 ```bash
 $ yarn package